Llapi River: History

 Near its origin are the remains of one of the medieval palaces of Serbian King Milutin (1282-1321) called Vrhlab.

 Ottoman writer Evliya Celebi mentioned the Llapi river as having "its source in Albania" and joining other rivers before flowing into the Danube, during one of his travels to Kosovo in the 1660s.

 Overview

 The Llapi River originates in the northernmost village of Podujevë, Murgull, 744.2 m with a secondary source in the village of Pollatë.
 After descending from the mountains, it flows southward through Podujevë.
+Near the village of Lupçi i Poshtëm, the Kaçandolli river joins it, as its right tributary.
 Close to Pristina and Obiliq, the river turns westwards of its origin and joins the Sitnica river, in the village of Lumadh.
 The width of the river changes due to the dynamics of rivers, it is around 9–12 meters at the hydrometric point in Lluzhan and it has a depth up to 1.2 m, that varies based on the season and the location.